How to Write a Check for United States Department of State

 • Spell the payee name correctly

-• The amount written in words match the numerical amount
+• The amount written in words matches the numerical amount.

 • Write the reason for the check (optional)